MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 **Which clouds or deployments is this feature supported?**
 Auto Release is supported in Government Community Cloud (GCC).

-**Why does the tenant need to have Outlook Web app enabled?**
+**Why does the tenant need to have Outlook on the web enabled?**
-The check-in experience is built on top of the Outlook Web app (OWA) framework and requires tenants to have OWA enabled to process the check-in signal.
+The check-in experience is built on top of the Outlook on the web framework and requires tenants to have the Outlook on the web enabled to process the check-in signal.

 **If there are meetings within 24-48 hours and Auto Release is enabled, what happens to them?
 Are they all declined?
 Is this an issue only when enabling via this step or via any of the 3 steps?**
 If there are meetings within 24-48 hours from when the feature was enabled, they aren't released or impacted.